SyedImtiyaz-1/rtk/README.md

 # Redux Toolkit (RTK)

-Steps to work with Redux Toolkit (RTK)
+Redux Toolkit (also known as "RTK" for short) is our official recommended approach for writing Redux logic.
 > RTK Docs : https://redux-toolkit.js.org/

 ```